Frimley conveyancing FAQs

 Examples of delays might include anything from incomplete managing agent information to out-of-date contact information for the freeholder.

-Our specialist leasehold solicitor team complete the legal work for 100's of leasehold purchases each month.
+Specialist leasehold solicitors complete the legal work for 100's of leasehold purchases each month.
 Our proactive approach means fewer obstacles.

 Does the conveyancing for selling leasehold take longer?